christelle-git/marketplace-reviews-NLP/README.md

 * hash code product

 Each review is identified as usefil or not useful, we perform a classification to identity a review is useful or not.
+The reviews are handled by NLP processing with
+* normalizing
+* tokenization
+* removing stopwords
+* stemming & Lemmatization
+* TF-IDF

 We perform a Principal Components Analysis in order to reduce the number of features.
 The Classification is performed by Logistic regression and others models comparison is conducted with Cross-validation.
 A grid-search strategy is applied on a Random Forest algorithm to improve the result, followed by a LightGBM algorithm.